 If you have a WordPress website and are choosing between these two popular web hosting companies, our top pick is Hostgator.

-The main difference between Bluehost and Hostgator is Bluehost performed much better in our performance tests than Hostgator did.
+The main difference between Bluehost and Hostgator is that Bluehost performed much better in our performance tests than Hostgator did.

 As supported by the data shared in our Hostgator vs Bluehost review, most other features are equal between these two hosting companies.